ViciousBadger/larion-world-generation/README.md

 **Incompatible**.
 Both overwrite density_function/overworld/continents.json, but you can still use them together if you prefer the continents of Continents.

-### Tectonic
+### Tectonic, Lithosphere, Cascades, Eldor

 **Incompatible**.
-Larion and Tectonic modify the same parts of world generation with different goals in mind.
-Whichever mod is loaded last will overwrite 99% of the features added by the other mod.
+All these packs modify the same core files as Larion, altering terrain generation with different goals in mind.
+Whichever mod is loaded last will overwrite 99% of the features added by any of the other mods.

 ## Changes to vanilla data files